vectordotdev/vector/website/content/en/docs/about/under-the-hood/architecture/buffering-model.md

 ### In-memory buffers

 We've already talked about in-memory buffers.
-This buffer type, as you might be able to guess from their name, will buffer events in memory.
-These are the fastest buffer type, but they come with two main drawbacks: they can consume memory proportional to their size, and they're not durable.
+This buffer type, as you might be able to guess from its name, will buffer events in memory.
+In-memory buffers are the fastest buffer type, but they come with two main drawbacks: they can consume memory proportional to their size, and they're not durable.

 The fact that they consume memory is obvious, but it bears mentioning because it represents an important factor in capacity planning.
 In-memory buffers are configured in terms of how many events